Approaches to History - 30 credits (HS1701)

 Seminars allow students to develop and test their understanding of particular approaches, and to examine the ways in which they work in set examples of historical writing.

-one three-hour unseen written examination in which the student will answer three essay questions [75%]
+- one 2-hour unseen written examination in which the student will answer two essay questions [50%]

 Summary of course content